Chirag-ahir/SFC-Preparation/README.md

 [Column in table represent as a field for SFC]
 [Row is table represnt as a record for SFC]

+What is a standard object?<br>
+Standard objects are objects that are included with Salesforce.
+Common business objects like Account, Contact, Lead, and Opportunity are all standard objects.

+What is a custom object?<br>
+Custom objects are objects that you create to store information that’s specific to your company or industry.
+For DreamHouse, D’Angelo wants to build a custom Property object that stores information about the homes his company is selling.

+What is Schema Builder?
+Schema Builder is a tool that lets you visualise and edit your data model.
+It’s useful for designing and understanding complex data models like the company’s employees and all sales (Setup > Schema Builder)

+What are two ways to import data into SFC?<br>
+Data import wizard (Setup > Data import wizard - Supports <= 50000 Records)<br>
+Data loader (Client application - supports 5M+ data)

 What is validation rules?<br>
 Validation rule used to validate data when entering data into salesforce.